Leicester City’s Iheanacho expecting tough test against Wolverhampton Wanderers | Goal.com

 Leicester City’s Iheanacho expecting tough test against Wolverhampton Wanderers

-Leicester City must work and stay focus ahead of Sunday’s Premier League encounter versus Wolverhampton Wanderers, according to Kelechi Iheanacho.
+Leicester City must work and stay focused ahead of Sunday’s Premier League encounter against Wolverhampton Wanderers, according to Kelechi Iheanacho.

 In the absence of Jamie Vardy, the Nigeria international led the Foxes’ attack as Brendan Rodgers’ men cruised to a 2-0 victory at Fulham on Wednesday night.

-Leicester travel to the Molineux Stadium for a date with Nuno Espirito Santo’s men and the former Manchester City man disclosed that his team would be at their best in a bid to consolidate on their last result.
+Leicester travel to the Molineux Stadium for a date with Nuno Espirito Santo’s men and the former Manchester City man disclosed his team would be at their best in a bid to consolidate on their latest result.

 "We’re looking forward to it," Iheanacho told LCFC TV.